TolikPylypchuk/Cineaste/ADR/0002-use-asp-net.md

 Using [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) for the back-end is a no-brainer.
 It's the most popular web framework for .NET, it's extensive and well supported.

-For the front-end there are multiple choices.
+For the front-end, there are multiple choices.
 I've decided to use [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) since it also runs on .NET so will need minimal JavaScript, if at all.
 Also, it's a nice opportunity to learn.
-There are two variants of Blazor - I've chosen Blazor WebAssembly since I think it's a better workflow, and will allow the app to be semi-offline in the future.
+There are two variants of Blazor – I've chosen Blazor WebAssembly since I think it's a better workflow, and will allow the app to be semi-offline in the future.

 ## Consequences